Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 The assessment is expected to identify what outcomes the person wants to achieve, what their needs are in the present and what they are likely to be when they turn 18.
 Advice and information must also be provided about what services exist to either support needs or to reduce them – this includes information on resources deemed as being outside 'formal' services.

 If the local authority deem that an assessment is not required, then this must be put in writing to the service user, and information about local advice services provided.

 When an assessment takes place, the local authority is expected to produce a care and support plan at its conclusion, that the young person or carer has been closely involved in formulating in order to achieve their identified outcomes.
 This plan will have to be reviewed at regular intervals.

 The Act recognises that there are likely to be several agencies involved in a young person's or carer's life.
 Therefore, the Act gives local authorities a legal responsibility to cooperate, and to ensure that all the correct people work together to get the transition right.
 It also allows for multiple assessments by different agencies to be combined to save assessment after assessment from having to take place.

 Similarly, a young person's care and support plan could easily become part of an Education, Health and Care Plan, if the young person already has one.Further details are outlined in Section 11, Transitions from Children's to Adults' Services.

-Where a looked after or Previously looked After child is being assessed for SEN it is vital to take account of information set out in their care plan.
+Where a Looked After child is being assessed for SEN it is vital to take account of information set out in their Care Plan.
 SEN professionals must work closely with other relevant professionals involved in the child's life to ensure that the child's Education, Health and Care Plan works in harmony with their Care Plan and adds to, but does not duplicate, information about how education, health and care needs will be met.